Steptoesrees/PythonParticlelife/README.md

 # Python Particle life
-simple program, runs particle life using python to run just run the main file in python
+simple program, runs particle life using python \n to run just run the main file in python